-The third and last repayment method is called ACH Withholding or better said as ACH Withdrawal.
-ACH stands for automatic clearing house.
-In this repayment method, the merchant cash advance provider receives the credit card processing information and directly deducts a pre-agreed portion from a checking account via ACH.
-These are the three different types of methods to pay off a merchant cash advance.
+The third and last repayment method is called Automated Clearing House, or “ACH”, Withholding or Withdrawal.
+With this repayment method, the merchant cash advance provider receives the credit card processing information and directly deducts the holdback percentage from a checking account via ACH.

 This repayment method is the closest to a bank loan repayment because it’s a bank account deduction.
 If your MCA provider suggests this repayment method, you’ll need to make sure you always have enough cash in your bank account to cover the withdrawal.
 Otherwise, the payment could bounce and you’d incur fees.

 When deciding which merchant cash advance provider to work with, pay close attention to their preferred repayment method.
 A merchant cash advance can significantly improve your cash flows, giving you a lump sum when you need it most.
 But since the repayment method could have a significant impact on your cash flows, have a plan in place to repay it.